hhanmk/hhanmk.github.io/index.md

 * * *

 #### Recent News
+- (Mar.
+2026) The sparse-secret LWE with hint was accepted at S&P.
 - (Feb.
 2026) Invited to be a PC member of PKC 2027.
 - (Feb.
 2026) I moved to KAIST!
 - (Jan.
 2026) Invited to be a PC member of [Asiacrypt 2026](https://asiacrypt.iacr.org/2026/)